Covariance Estimation for Matrix-valued Data: Gridded Temperature Anomaly Data Analysis

-\subsection{Gridded Temperature Anomaly data analysis}
+\section{Gridded Temperature Anomaly Data Analysis}

-Next we analyze a gridded temperature anomalies dataset collected by the U.S. National Oceanic and Atmospheric Administration (NOAA) \citep{shen2017r,gu2020generalized}.
-This dataset contains the monthly air and marine temperature measurements from Jan 1880 to 2017 with a $5^{\circ}\times 5^{\circ}$ latitude-longitude resolution.
+We analyze a gridded temperature anomalies dataset collected by the U.S. National Oceanic and Atmospheric Administration (NOAA) \citep{shen2017r,gu2020generalized} in this section.
+Another case study of a stock price dataset is presented in Section \ref{data:stock} of the Supplementary File.
+The temperature anomalies dataset contains the monthly air and marine temperature measurements from Jan 1880 to 2017 with a $5^{\circ}\times 5^{\circ}$ latitude-longitude resolution.
 It can be downloaded at \href{ftp://ftp.ncdc.noaa.gov/pub/data/noaaglobaltemp/operational}{ftp://ftp.ncdc.noaa.gov/pub/data/noaaglobaltemp/operational}.

-In our study, we focus on the temperature anomalies (the difference between an observed temperature and the baseline/normal value) in the past 20 years over the region marked in deep blue as shown in Figure \ref{climate_matrix} to avoid the missing values and to make sure the resulting data are in a matrix form (with two dimensions representing longitude and latitude).
-We pre-processed the data to remove the mean trend and the dependence over the time.
+In our study, we focus on the temperature anomalies (the difference between an observed temperature and the baseline/normal value) in the past 20 years over the region marked in deep blue as shown in Figure \ref{climate_matrix} (Supplementary File) to avoid the missing values and to make sure the resulting data are in a matrix form (with two dimensions representing longitude and latitude).
+We have pre-processed the data to remove the mean trend and the dependence over the time.
 This is implemented by (i) first fitting a separate linear model for each spatial coordinate over the time and then removing the estimated time trend; and (ii) ``thinning'' the sequence of monthly measurements by taking a monthly record from a window of every 5 months.
-In Figure S1 (Supplementary File), we use $5^\degree\times 5^\degree$ box centered at $57.5^\degree W$ longitude and $7.5^\degree S$ latitude as an example to show the effect of pre-processing.
+In Figure \ref{climate_trend_acf}, we use $5^\degree\times 5^\degree$ box centered at $57.5^\degree W$ longitude and $7.5^\degree S$ latitude as an example to show the effect of pre-processing.
 In (a) and (b), we show the data before and after the detrending; and in (c), we plot the estimated auto-correlation function for the thinned sequence.
 It can be seen that both detrending and thinning work quite well for that region.
 Similar results were also obtained for other spatial regions in our dataset.